hate finding out about these kinds of bugs late in the beta. But this one was pretty big.

 4. Is there / is there going to be documentation on how to achieve the various PBR and metalness effects in textures, Ben?

-I just checked //developer.x-plane.com/docs/aircraft/ and this topic seems to be absent.
+I just checked https://developer.x-plane.com/docs/aircraft/ and this topic seems to be absent.
 I’m looking for something that really drives to the basics, starting with a plain old texture for an aircraft object and moves on from there.
 Windows and Mac tools.
 Step by step.
 All the gory details, for the complete noob, so steps are not assumed to be understood. 😉

 1. Probably not in that much detail because the texturing technique is _not_ unique to x-plane.
 So I expect to document the x-plane properties and options, but we’re not going to teach you “how to make your metal prop look real” any more than we teach “how to make your leather seat texture look plush and oily”.
 Note that you can use a tool like Substance Painter 2 and it’s fairly WYSIWYG.